 Make eating time pleasant.
 Don’t make eating time a lecture time.
 Make it an enjoyable bonding time.
 Don’t pressure them to eat more or to ‘clean’ their plate.
 Teach them how to listen to their body, and to stop when they are full.
 Be sure to take distractions away, such as gadgets and toys as they distract kids from listening to their body cues.
 You and the kids should focus on eating, not on playing.
 Furthermore, playing or running around may cause choking.
 Discourage poor behavior at mealtime and sit with them while eating.

 Always offer a variety of foods.
 Make it a goal that your child will not become a picky eater in the future.
 However, the key is to offer and not to force.
 Also, kids should learn that all kinds of food have a place in their diet.
 For example, don’t call fries bad food, rather, teach that these kinds of food have limited nutrition and should be eaten at smaller portions.
-In such a way, kids will think twice before choosing them as a snack.
+In such a way, mothers and kids care will think twice before choosing them as a snack.

 Limit unplanned eating.
 Give meals on time and give regularly scheduled snacks.
 Limit sweets.
 Kids will be hungry enough at scheduled meal times if unplanned snacks have been limited.